 Lunch and Walking Around Bar Harbor

 Bar Harbor is full of little shops you can explore including toy stores.
-Grab an out door table at a restaurant to enjoy lunch.
-We ate at Galyn’s Restaurant.
-The food was very good while portions a bit small for the price.
+Grab an outdoor table at a restaurant to enjoy lunch.
+We ate at Galyan’s Restaurant.
+The food was very good while portions were a bit small for the price.

 Enjoy lunch and ice cream in Bar Harbor and check out some local shops.

 Spend the Afternoon Watching the Timber Tina Lumberjack show and participating in the Lumberjack experience.
 It was the highlight of our trip.
 You can read all about it in my review.